Marcel1kub1/Sanctum-System-Community-Addons/README.md

 # Sanctum-System-Community-Addons
-This is the official repository for the sanctum system bot here you can get community add ons to upload an addon you need to be in the community server
+Welcome to the official Sanctum System Addon Repository here you can get community addons that are all provided by our community
+Our Moderators are permantly reviewing the addons to check for addons that are used to hack or etc By using the addons you accept that you use these addopns at your own risk